 After battling sheets of rain, temperatures in the 30s and wind gusts up to 25 mph, Desiree Linden won the 2018 Boston Marathon; the first American woman to win there since 1985.
 “I think everyone was feeling bad based on the conditions,” she said in a New York Times interview.
-“But I was like, ‘Are you going to feel sorry for yourself, or are you going to compete and get this done?’
+“But I was like, ‘Are you going to feel sorry for yourself, or are you going to compete and get this done?"
 Her victory at Boston also illustrated her grit as it took her 12 years of competing in marathons to finally win one.
 It was Linden’s sixth time competing here, and her knowledge of the course and trademark no-nonsense grit finally paid off.
 In 2011, she came in second in a sprint down Boylston Street, runner-up that year by only two seconds.

-Nairo Alexander Quintana Rojas is a professional Colombian racing cyclist known for his ability to launch sustained and repeated attacks on ascents of steep gradient, high power output and great stamina to react and endure others attacks.
-American statesman Benjamin Franklin noted “He that is good for making excuses is seldom good for anything else.”
-Quintana had many reasons to make excuses but choose not to do so.
+Nairo Alexander Quintana Rojas is a professional Colombian racing cyclist who had many reasons to make excuses but choose not to do so.
 As a result, he worked his way to the top of the cycling world.
 His best career results are winning the 2014 Giro d'Italia and 2016 Vuelta a España, as well as a 2nd place overall in the Tour de France of 2013 and 2015.
 When he was young his family did not have much.

 How often do you feel sorry for yourself?

 If you do feel sorry for yourself, how long does such a feeling last?

 How often have you turned the anger from feeling sorry for yourself into health agency?

 How often have you turned sadness from feeling sorry for yourself into asking what you really need at that life moment?